Groninger Museum: Directors

 The Groninger Museum is a member of Museumhuis Groningen (Groningen Museum House), which is an umbrella organization for museums and heritage institutions in the province of Groningen.

+Visitor Numbers

-Since 2008, the museum has had between 180,000 and 292,000 visitors per year, with the exception of 2010, when the museum was closed for renovation from April to December.
-In 2016, the museum had 290,000 visitors.
+Since 2008, the museum visitor numbers have fluctuated between from around to 150,000 to 300,000 visitors per year.
+2019 was the most successful ever, with over 324,000 visitors.
+Exceptions to have been 2010, when the museum was closed for renovation from April to December., and during the Covid-19 pandemic when the museum was partially shut in 2020 and 2021.
 It is the most visited museum of the province of Groningen.